markfinger/webpack-watcher/README.md

   // Called every time the compilation process has completed });

-watcher.onFailed(function(err) {
-  // Called whenever the compiler encounters any errors });

-watcher.whenReady(function(err, stats) {
+watcher.onceDone(function(err, stats) {
-  // Called when the bundle has completed.
-Note: whenReady callbacks will
+  // If the compilation process has completed, this will be called immediately,
-  // only ever be called once
-  if (err) throw err;
+  // otherwise it will be called when the process next completes. if (err) throw err;

   // Read the bundle from memory and write it to disk